-Michigan Tech Board of Control Creates Pavlis Honors College, Approves Two New Master's Degree Programs
+Michigan Tech Board of Trustees Creates Pavlis Honors College, Approves Two New Master's Degree Programs

 February 21, 2014—

-Michigan Technological University’s Board of Control approved establishment of the Pavlis Honors College at its regular meeting on February 21, 2014.
+Michigan Technological University’s Board of Trustees approved establishment of the Pavlis Honors College at its regular meeting on February 21, 2014.
 It is the first named college at Michigan Tech.

 Named for longtime friend and advocate Frank E. Pavlis, a 1938 alumnus of Michigan Tech, the Pavlis Honors College will provide a home for a number of high-impact academic programs such as the Honors Institute, the Enterprise program, the Pavlis Institute for Global Technological Leadership and the Summer Undergraduate Research Fellowship (SURF) program.